uxlfoundation/oneAPI-spec/source/elements/oneCCL/source/spec/collective_operations.rst

 comm
     the communicator that defines a group of ranks for the operation stream
-    an optional stream associated with the operation attr
+    the stream associated with the operation attr
     optional attributes to customize the operation deps